CTOBGH/signum/docs/standard.md

 **Primary Method: YAML Front Matter**

 * **Recommendation:** The **preferred method** for embedding Signum metadata in Markdown files is **YAML Front Matter**.
 This involves including a YAML block enclosed by triple-dashed lines (`---`) at the very beginning of the file.
-* **Rationale:** This is a widely recognized convention for metadata in Markdown, easily parsed by static site generators, documentation tools, and other processors.
+* **Rationale:** This is a widely recognised convention for metadata in Markdown, easily parsed by static site generators, documentation tools, and other processors.
 It cleanly separates metadata from the main content.
 * **Structure:** Define the Signum fields within a `signum:` key. *(Referencing the structure defined in Section 5.1)*.
 * **Example:**
   ```yaml